arunkd13/arunkd13.github.io/content/blog/apcnf.md

     between the two.
     2. I need to perfect the technique of sowing over a cover crop of mucuna as a scalable mechanism for planting and weed control.
-I should try this out with other grains like bajra and ragi too.
+I should try this out with other grains like bajra and ragi and also experiment with other cover crops like canavalia, instead of mucuna.
     2. I need to really evaluate if making seed pellets is worth the effort compared to sowing over mucuna.
 This will allow me to have two continous crops instead of having to reserve one crop for mucuna.